-The technical regulation of the Eurasian Economic Union 037/2016 On restriction of the use of certain hazardous substances in electrical and electronic equipment contains mandatory safety requirements for certain hazardous substances in electrical and electronic devices for the protection of life, health, and the environment.
-It also serves to prevent misleading actions against a consumer.
-The rules set among other things the uniform requirements for permissible concentrations of lead, mercury, cadmium and hexavalent chromium in the produced electrical devices.
+The Technical Regulation of the Eurasian Economic Union TR EAEU 037/2016 On restriction of the use of certain hazardous substances in electrical and electronic equipment contains mandatory safety requirements for certain hazardous substances in electrical and electronic devices for the protection of life, health and the environment.
+It also serves to prevent misleading actions against the consumer.
+The rules set the uniform requirements for permissible concentrations of lead, mercury, cadmium and hexavalent chromium in the produced electrical devices, among other things.

 It also serves to ensure the free movement of goods.

 The TR EAEU 037/2016 is a counterpart to the 2011/65/EU Directive (RoHS).

 Adopted on October 18, 2016

 The devices listed in Appendix 1 to TR EAEU 037/2016 fall under the scope of application of TR EAEU 037/2016:

 - electronic data processing machines and devices, which can be connected to electronic data processing machines